soonwen/mapbox-onloadtile/README.md

 # mapbox-onloadtile
-Add your own attribute when loading the tile and adding the sourcecache Build a list, remember the tile id, or follow the attribute id to ensure consistent properties
+Add your own attribute when loading the tile and adding the sourcecache.
+Build a list, remember the tile id, or follow the attribute id to ensure consistent properties.